miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 The [Stationboard](https://transport.opendata.ch/examples/stationboard.html) website can help to determine the exact name of the start and the end station.

+{% configuration_basic %}
+Start station:
+    description: "The departure station for the start of the connection."
+End station:
+    description: "The arrival station for the end of the connection."
+Via stations:
+    description: "List of up to 5 via stations"
+{% endconfiguration_basic %}

 {% include integrations/config_flow.md %}

 The public timetables are coming from [Swiss public transport](https://transport.opendata.ch/).